vicres/academic-kickstart/content/home/demo.md

  css_class = ""
 +++

-Welcome to the **personal demo** of Academic.
-Other demos available include:
+Welcome to the **F'n'R Lab** website.
+We study the processes underlying vegetation responses to climate change.

+Our international team's headquarters are at the **School of Life Science & Engineering** from [Southwest University of Science and Tecnology](http://www.english.swust.edu.cn) but we also

 - [**Project Demo** (Academic's actual site)](https://sourcethemes.com/academic/)